cheme/mydht/blog/process.md

 'test_connect_local' will try to run as much as possible over a single thread, though implementing MyDHTConf trait for 'TestLocalConf'.
 So I copy implementation with threads and will adapt.

+## STRef and usage of non Sync reference

 First thing no need to use Arc if we run locally, therefor we will use Rc through RcRef (implements SRef and Ref<P>).

 ```rust